aurelia/aurelia/docs/user-docs/community-contributions/writing-documentation.md

   * How is the documentation organized?
 {% endhint %}

-> Here's what you'll learn...
-> * What are the three types of documentation?
-> * How do I contribute to each type of documentation?
-> * What syntax is used throughout the documentation?
-> * How is the documentation organized?

 ## Documentation Types

 The three fundamental types of documentation are **articles**, **API reference**, and **code examples**.